 Can I get more than one PPP loan for my business?

-But for a single business under one EIN, you may only apply for one PPP loan.
-There is already so much demand for PPP loans that funds are quickly running out, so we urge you to apply now if you haven’t already.
+But for a single business under one EIN, you could only apply for one PPP loan.

 Additional resources for emergency business funding

 The SBA has always offered emergency funding to small businesses in times of need, and the Paycheck Protection Program is not their only option.